Breakdown of Topological Inheritance and Twist-Induced Quantum Geometry Reconfiguration in Moir\'e Flat Bands: S2. High-symmetry bilayer stackings of LCK

-In this section, we illustrate the rotational symmetry axes in LCK and the structure of its two high-symmetrically stacked bilayers, as shown in FIGs.~\ref{fig:S1} and \ref{fig:S2}, respectively.
-These high-symmetrically stacked bilayers ($C_{2z}$- and $C_{3z}$-symmetric stacked bilayers) are generated through moving the $C_{6z}$-symmetric center of one layer to the other $C_{nz}$-symmetric centers of another layer, which reduces the overall rotational symmetry of the bilayer to $C_{nz}$.
-For illustrative purposes, we provide one example each of bilayer systems in FIG.~\ref{fig:S2}.
-Note that the structure of $C_{6z}$-symmetric stacked bilayer is simply the AA-stacked bilayer.
+Here we discuss the rotational symmetry axes in LCK and the structure of its two high-symmetry stacked bilayers with reference to Figs.~\ref{fig:S1} and \ref{fig:S2}.
+These bilayers with $C_{2z}$- and $C_{3z}$-symmetries are generated by translating the $C_{6z}$-symmetric center of the first layer to the other $C_{nz}$-symmetric centers of of the second layer, which reduces the overall rotational symmetry of the bilayer to $C_{nz}$.
+A similar high-symmetry pattern is also found in twisted bilayer kagome lattices \cite{PhysRevB.100.155421, Phys.Rev.B.112.035410, Phys.Rev.B.112.235134}.
+For illustrative purposes, we provide one example each of bilayer systems in Fig.~\ref{fig:S2}.
+Note that the $C_{6z}$-symmetric bilayer is simply the AA-stacked bilayer.

 \section{S3.
-Detailed Electronic Structure of LCK with various $\phi_{\text{LC}}$}
+Electronic structure of LCK for various values of $\phi_{\text{LC}}$}

-In this section, we present the band structure and the corresponding Berry curvature distribution of B6 in LCK, with other $\phi_{\text{LC}}$ not shown in the main text (see FIG.~\ref{fig:S3}).
-Note that since $\phi_{\text{LC}} = 0$ and $\pi$ are real and do not spontaneously break TRS.
-We further present the evolution of B6's band topology in LCK with $\phi_{\text{LC}}$ ranging from $0$ to $\phi=0.3976\pi$.
-This demonstrates that the band topology of B6 originates from multiple band inversions at the $\Gamma$ point after adding the LC order.
-The results are summarized in FIG.~\ref{fig:S4}.
+We present the evolution of band structure and Berry curvature distribution of band B6 in LCK for $\phi_{\text{LC}}$ values not shown in the main text (Fig.~\ref{fig:S3}).
+Note that TRS is preserved for $\phi_{\text{LC}} = 0$ with real $\pi$.
+These results make it clear that the topology of band B6 originates from multiple band inversions at the $\Gamma$ point upon the addition of the LC order (Fig.~\ref{fig:S4}).